Mothman Sightings and the Point Pleasant Silver Bridge Collapse

-The Mothman is a winged humanoid first reported by citizens of West Virginia during the year prior to the horrible collapse of the Silver Bridge in Point Pleasant.
+The Mothman is a mysterious winged humanoid first reported by citizens of West Virginia during the year prior to the horrible collapse of the Silver Bridge in Point Pleasant.
 Some say sightings of this creature foretell impending disaster.
 It is a supernatural omen, a harbinger of doom that appears before some catastrophe.

-Still others think it is something else altogether, a being incapable of malice towards humans.
-Some people think the Mothman is simply a rare animal, such as an owl or other large bird.
-Perhaps it is a new creature so far unknown to science.
+Still, others think the Mothman is a real animal such as an owl or other large bird.
+Or. perhaps it is a new creature so far unknown to science.

 In over 40 years since the beast first appeared nobody has been able to get to the bottom of the Mothman mystery.
-Of course that means there’s little hope of achieving that within the scope this article, but what we can do is look at the facts, and come up with some theories.
+Of course, that means there’s little hope of achieving that within the scope of this article, but what we can do is look at the facts, and come up with some theories.

 Let’s explore this Mothman and the stories surrounding it, and try to determine if it is friend, foe, or just some unknown creature trying to get by in our crazy world.

-The first documented alleged Mothman sighting occurred in 1966 when two gravediggers working near Clendine, WV, reported a large, winged humanoid that flew from a nearby tree and glided over their heads.
-But it would be three days later, on November 15th, that this beasty would begin to make a name for itself.
+The first documented alleged Mothman sighting occurred in 1966 when two gravediggers working near Clendenin, WV, reported a large, winged humanoid that flew from a nearby tree and glided over their heads.
+But it would be three days later, on November 15th, that this beast would begin to make a name for itself.

 While out driving near an abandoned World War II TNT plant, two couples claimed a massive humanoid with a 10-foot wingspan and large, glowing eyes appeared in the sky, and the chased their car down the road.